 “Hackers watched through the camera of a Verkada employee who had set one of the cameras up inside his home,” he wrote on Twitter.
 “One of the saved clips from the camera shows the employee completing a puzzle with his family.”

 Kottman said the hacking collective broke in by stealing credentials to a “super admin” account.
-Basically, administrative accounts give users full control of Windows, from installing programs to bolstering security settings.
+These accounts give users full control of Windows.
+Users can install programs and bolster security settings.
 Tap or click here for our full guide on admin accounts.

-After logging in, the group could easily access all of the cameras…and leak the contents online.
-Verkada claims it has disabled all administrator accounts, but we’ll be watching this story closely for updates.
+After logging in, the group could easily access all of the cameras … and leak the contents online.
+Verkada claims it has disabled all administrator accounts.

 In the meantime, you should keep a close eye on the security cameras in your own home.
 Sure, they weren’t involved in this particular hack — but they’re still attractive targets for bad guys.
 Tap or click here for some security camera safety tips to keep hackers out.